jinfanfrankhu/jinfanfrankhu.github.io/index.md

   </div>
 </div>

 I won't lie to you and tell you that I've got it all figured out, but I love making stuff, fixing problems, and understanding things.
 I also love my cats.
 Even if they're a little naughty.
 Or if they scratch me.
+(The black one is Mittens and the white one is Coco!)

+I've broken two bones (thanks hockey), I speak English, Mandarin, Spanish, and French decent enough (will still get yelled at by a Parisian though).